psi4/psi4/doc/sphinxman/source/cfour.rst

    R [A] = 3.0  IE [kcal/mol] = 0.030
    R [A] = 4.0  IE [kcal/mol] = -0.014

-Next, the :py:func:`~wrapper_database.database` wrapper allows any computational model chemistry to be applied a predefined collection of molecules.
+Next, the :py:func:`~psi4.driver.wrapper_database.database` wrapper allows any computational model chemistry to be applied a predefined collection of molecules.
 Thus an input ::